 Now, if we're actively bidding on our brand terms, we can prevent that from happening.

-Bidding on branded terms is usually very cheap (especially for us as a brand – our quality scores are much higher), so not only are we improving our conversion rates – we're also disabling the competition from stealing our spotlight.
+Bidding on branded terms is usually very cheap (especially for us as a brand – our quality scores are much higher).
+Not only are we improving our conversion rates – we're also disabling the competition from stealing our spotlight.

 3) Going with Google's flow